Dragoon Basic Guide

 Buffs

 Life Surge forces your next weaponskill to automatically land a critical hit.
-The effect does not apply to DoT effects, which means we tend to use it on either Heavens’ Thrust or the fifth hit of our single-target combos, assuming we hit the positional and every buff is up.
+The effect does not apply to DoT effects, which means we tend to use it on either Heavens’ Thrust or Drakesbane.
 It does however affect every hit of AoE GCDs.
 We therefore use it on Coerthan Torment when facing three or more targets.

-Tinctures of Strength can be used as an additional 30s damage buff in combat.
+Gemdraughts of Strength (“Pot” in short) can be used as an additional 30s damage buff in combat.
 Potency-wise, they are weaker than our other main buff options, but they exist in addition to them.
 These are in no way necessary to use in order to play this game and are simply an additional option should you enjoy fully min/maxing your damage.
 They are always optimal to use.

 Basic Buff Rotation